 On August 10, 2021, the Company entered into two notes payable with Western Healthcare, LLC in the aggregate principal amount of \$2.4 million.
 The notes were issued under the terms of a settlement agreement related to agreements that the Company had previously entered into for medical staffing services.
 The notes bear interest at a rate of 18% per annum and payments consisting of principal and interest were due no later than August 30, 2022.
 The Company paid \$0.2 million to the note holders upon issuance of the notes.
-The Company has not made all of the monthly installments due under the notes and the notes are past due.
 On May 12, 2023, the Company and Western Healthcare, LLC agreed to reduce the aggregate principal amount of the notes by \$400,000 in exchange for a cash payment of \$200,000.
+As a result of the rote of the rotes and the notes are past due.